IPS-Hosting/game-images/arma3-win/README.md

 You can change the ports with the `GAME_PORT` environment variable.

-## A note about steam credentials
+## A note about Steam credentials
-To be able to download the ARMA III dedicated server.
+To download workshop addons via SteamCMD, you need to be logged into an account that owns ARMA III.
-These credentials need to be specified during `update` and `update_validate` via env variables (see below).
+These credentials need to be specified during `update` and `update_validate` via env variables when you use the managed mods feature of this image (see below).
 The account must not have Steam guard enabled.
 Because of that it is not recommended to use your personal Steam account.
-To download mods using steamcmd the account is also required to own a copy of ARMA III.

 ## Env variables
 Env variables can be configured with the `-e "KEY=VAL"` flag when creating the container.
 The flag can be used multiple times.